Furniture and Fittings

 - Male or female sportsperson of the year 1 point

 Bikes are not to be kept in rooms, or any other part of the College, except the bike sheds.
 Students who wish to store a bike in the bike shed, must have their keycard programmed for entry.
-This can be arranged with Steph or Mary in the Reception Office.
+This can be arranged with Steph or Sally in the Reception Office.

 Food may not be cooked in students’ rooms.
 There are kitchenettes provided for student use.